awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-using-gstreamer-plugin.md

 **Note**
  If your launch command terminates with a non\-negotiation error, check the output from the Device Monitor and make sure that the `videoconvert` parameter values are valid capabilities of your device\.

  You will see a video feed from your device camera on your Kinesis video stream after a few seconds\.
 To begin detecting and matching faces with Amazon Rekognition, start your Amazon Rekognition Video stream processor\.
-For more information, see [Analyze streaming videos with Amazon Rekognition Video stream processors](using-rekognition-video-stream-processor.md)\.
+For more information, see [Overview of Amazon Rekognition Video stream processor operations](streaming-video.md#using-rekognition-video-stream-processor)\.